obss/trapper/README.md

 * Optimizers from allennlp: Implemented as children of the base `Optimizer` class.

 * Metric computation is supported through `jury`.
-In order to make the metrics flexible enough to work with the trainer in a common interface, we introduced `MetricHandler`.
-You may need to extend this class for your own task.
+In order to make the metrics flexible enough to work with the trainer in a common interface, we introduced metric handlers.
+You may need to extend these classes accordingly
+  * For conversion of predictions and references to a suitable form for a particular metric or metric set: `MetricInputHandler`.
+  * For manipulating resulting score object containing the metric results: `MetricOutputHandler`.

 ## Usage